simplelogica/nocms-blocks/doc/install.md

   layouts.
 This setting can be overriden by a particular block layout.
 * block_layouts: All the layout configuration.
 You can see more info about the layouts in [the layouts section of the documentation](./layouts.md).
+* templates: Define templates and zones where the blocks can be assigned so we can have some organization in our contents.
+You can see more info about the templates and their zones in [the templates section of the documentation](./templates.md).